nathanathan/ODKScan_webapp/README.md

 ODKScan_webapp
 ==============

-A Django app that runs ODKScan
+A Django app interface for ODKScan

-Istallation
+Installation
 ===========

-Setup ODKScan-core in this directory (see: https://github.com/nathanathan/ODKScan-core)
+Setup ODKScan-core in the app directory (see: https://github.com/nathanathan/ODKScan-core)

 Enable the django admin site